X-ray Beam Wavefront Sensors, Characterization and Diagnostic

 At-wavelength metrology

 We support at-wavelength metrology measurements of X-ray optics, including lenses, mirrors, crystals, and windows.
 A dedicated system for high-speed characterization of lenses is developed, as shown in the figure above.
-Thousands of lenses designed for the APS-U beamlines will be tested for quality control
+Thousands of lenses designed for the APS-U beamlines have been tested for quality control.

 User Support